jordanandrewww/week-2-data-analysis-mini-project/README.md

 This project analyzes Taylor Swift’s concert tours dataset to explore attendance, revenue, and tour patterns.
 After cleaning and preparing the dataset, a KMeans clustering model is applied to identify groups of concerts (e.g., high-revenue stadium shows vs. smaller under-attended concerts).
 The project demonstrates skills in data cleaning, exploratory analysis, and machine learning clustering.

+For week 3, I also added another data visualization: a bar chart that shows the total revenue for each tour.
+I thought that this data is more impactful, and it is really interesting (in my opinion) to see how much bigger the Reputation tour was compared to the previous tours.

 As a disclaimer, this dataset was last updated 2 years ago, which means it does not include data from Taylor Swift's most recent (and biggest) tour (The Era's Tour).

 # Data source